margaretmf/margaretmf.github.io/index.md

 <br>

 Before this work, I worked as a **Data Analyst** with **EVERFI**, an expanding, educational technology company, which provides courses that help students to become financially and digitally literate, engage civically, and develop healthy relationships.
+EVERFI is really good expanding people's cultural awareness and sense of compassion, and bringing people to first-hand experiences of culture in places.

 I have enjoyed working as a **pro bono strategic alignment consultant** for [The Welders](https://www.thewelders.org/), [Homeless Children's Playtime Project](https://www.playtimeproject.org), and [Jubilee Jumpstart](http://www.jubileejumpstart.org) through [Compass](http://compassprobono.org) to revitalize the DC community, and I have worked as a **proposal reviewer**, **project manager**, **data ambassador** and **data analyst** with [DataKind](http://www.datakind.org).
 It has been fund to interview people experiencing homeless with [Design for the Homeless](https://www.designforthehomeless.org/).